It's been another busy year for Magpie Diaries with a new member Ruby Johnston gracing Magpie and Jess' life.

 It’s been a rollicking 15 years since the first Gum Ball was held, where he first stood on stage alongside his brother Dan in their teenage rock 'n' blues outfit Johnny Real & The Lovemakers.

 Over the years, just as the audiences have grown, so has Magpie and his musical vocation.
-Through development within the all-star band the Dashville Progress Society, his brotherhood with Johnston City and his beautiful drumming wife Jessica, he is slowly but surely working his way towards sharing a collection of personal music that tells his story within this crazy world.
+Through development within the all-star band the Dashville Progress Society, his brotherhood with Johnston City and his beautiful drumming wife Jessica, and now his daughter Ruby, he is slowly but surely working his way towards sharing a collection of personal music that tells his story within this crazy world.